BITNP/BIThesis/README.md

 ## How do I use BIThesis?

-**For a comprehensive explanation on how to install LaTeX, compile BIThesis, and use a single one of BIThesis' template, please refer to [BIThesis' Wiki.](https://github.com/spencerwooo/BIThesis/wiki)**
+**For a comprehensive guide on how to install LaTeX, compile BIThesis, and use a single one of BIThesis' template, please refer to [BIThesis' Wiki.](https://github.com/spencerwooo/BIThesis/wiki)**

 Specifically, detailed guides on how to use and compile a single one of the templates are available at:

 - [BIThesis Wiki: Proposal report](https://github.com/spencerwooo/BIThesis/wiki/Proposal-Report)
 - [BIThesis Wiki: Graduation thesis](https://github.com/spencerwooo/BIThesis/wiki/Final-Graduation-Thesis)
 - [BIThesis Wiki: Lab report](https://github.com/spencerwooo/BIThesis/wiki/Lab-Report)

+**Also, you can download the PDF version of the BIThesis handbook here: [BIThesis - doc.](doc/doc.pdf)**

 ## Similar Projects